-With the holiday season around the corner, one can expect to see cross-border eCommerce sales to rise an average of 63% YoY.
-That is not surprising since free shipping and competitive pricing are important factors for choosing a retailer during festivals.
+With the holiday season around the corner, one can expect to see cross-border eCommerce website sales rise an average of 63% YoY.
+That is not surprising since free shipping and competitive pricing are important factors in choosing a retailer during festivals.

 In this day and age, standing out amidst all the competition may well seem impossible.
 However, if you have some basics in place, you are already miles ahead of eCommerce brands who ignore them.
 Is it something that interests you?

 Here are 10 must-haves for an eCommerce website site that will boost your credibility and improve your customer conversion rates:

 First things first: an aesthetically pleasing website might catch your consumer’s eye, but if the aesthetics get in the way of the browsing experience, you will lose sales.

 Be sure to pick Create an eCommerce app & website design that does not distract from or in any way hamper the actual browsing and buying process, which is why the potential customer has visited your site in the first place.